-Four (4) Medicine-Pediatrics residency positions are available for PGY-1 residents starting July 1, 2014.
+Five (5) Medicine-Pediatrics residency positions are available for PGY-1 residents starting July 1, 2015.
 The four-year program, accredited by the ACGME, is sponsored by the University of South Florida Office of Graduate Medical Education.
 The primary training sites are Tampa General Hospital, All Children's Hospital, the Moffitt Cancer Center, and the James A. Haley Veterans Administration Hospital.
 The program offers a variety of training environments; including ambulatory and tertiary care centers, schools, and community clinics.

 Residency Program Training Goals:

 The program provides residents a progressive educational experience with increasing patient care and supervisory responsibilities.
 The goal of the program is to prepare residents to be competent general pediatricians and internists able to provide comprehensive, coordinated community health care to a broad range of pediatric, adolescent, and adult patients.
 The educational component is designed to develop the competencies and skills required to care for a variety of chronic and complex patients.

 Applicants must have conducted a minimum of three (3) months of clinical (hands on) experience in the United States and have passing USMLE or COMLEX scores of 85% or greater.
 Applicants must qualify for a Florida State training license and have BLS, ACLS, and PALS certification prior to entering the training program.
 The University of South Florida sponsors only J-1 Visas.

 Medicine-Pediatrics residents are employed by the University of South Florida College of Medicine.
 To view the compensation and benefits package, the Housestaff Manual, and Sample Contract please visit http://www.hsc.usf.edu.

 Selection of Residents: